1817–1824 cholera pandemic: Spread beyond India

 After spreading beyond India, the first cholera pandemic hit other parts of Asia and the African coast the hardest.
 It would not be until later epidemics of cholera that it would ravage Europe and the Americas.
 In March 1820, the disease was identified in Siam, in May 1820 it had spread as far as Bangkok and Manila; in July the outbreak torched Vietnam; in spring of 1821 it reached Java, Oman, and Anhai in China; in 1822 it was found in Japan, in the Persian Gulf, in Baghdad, in Syria, and in the Transcaucasus; and in 1823 cholera reached Astrakhan, Zanzibar, and Mauritius.

 When the epidemic reached Russia and specifically Astrakhan, their response was to formulate an anti-Cholera program in 1823.
 This program was headed by a German physician by the name of Dr. Rehmann.
 The Anti-Cholera program inspired the creation of a medical-administration board by Tsar Alexander I that inspired similar medical administration across Europe.

 In 1824, transmission of the disease ended.
 Some researchers believe that may have been due to the cold winter of 1823–1824, which would have killed the bacteria in the water supplies.

 The spread of the first cholera pandemic was closely linked to warfare and trade.
 According to economic history professor Donato Gómez-Diaz, "[advances] in commercial exchange and navigation contributed to cholera’s dispersion."
 Navy and merchant ships carried people with the disease to the shores of the Indian Ocean, from Africa to Indonesia, and north to China and Japan.
 During the Ottoman-Persian War of 1821–1823, cholera would affect both armies in what is modern-day Armenia.
-Hindu pilgrims spread cholera within the subcontinent, as had happened many times previously, and British troops carried it overland to Nepal and Afghanistan.
-In 1821, British troops spread cholera to Oman after becoming infected with it in India.
+Hindu pilgrims spread cholera within the subcontinent, as had happened many times previously, and British forces carried it overland to Nepal and Afghanistan.
+In 1821, a British military force carried cholera to Oman after becoming infected with it in India.